AutomationSolutionz/automationsolutionz.github.io/docs/actions/mac/click-an-element.md

 ---

 ## Purpose
 This action is used to simulate a click event on a specified element on the screen.
-The element can be located using its attributes such as `id`, `name`, `XPath`, or `CSS selector`.
+The element can be located using its attributes such as `title`, `label`, `value`, or `identifier`.
 This action is essential for interacting with buttons, links, and other clickable elements in applications.

 ---